Johnson desk

 The Johnson desk is a mahogany partners desk that was used by U.S. President Lyndon B. Johnson in the Oval Office as his Oval Office desk.
 One of only six desks used by a president in the Oval Office, it was designed by Thomas D. Wadelton and built in 1909 by S. Karpen and Bros. in Chicago.
-The desk was built as part of 125 seven-piece office sets for senators' offices in the Russell Senate Office Building, and was used by Johnson during his terms as U.S. Senator, Vice President, and President.
-It is currently located at Lyndon Baines Johnson Library and Museum as part of a replica Oval Office.
+The desk was built as part of 125 seven-piece office sets for senators' offices in the Russell Senate Office Building.
+Each pedestal of the desk contains two writing slides, three drawers, a hinged door cabinet, and sits on four bun feet.
+This desk was used by Johnson during his terms as U.S. Senator, Vice President, and President.
+Following Johnson's presidency, the desk was relocated to the Lyndon Baines Johnson Library and Museum as part of a replica Oval Office.

 Design and markings

 The Johnson Desk is a mahogany partners desk.
-Built in 1909, the designs of the front and the back of the desk are mirrors of each other.
+The designs of the front and the back of the desk are mirrors of each other.
 Each face of the two pedestal desk has three drawers on one pedestal and a hinged-door cabinet on the other.
 The desk has four writing slides, two on each side, and each pedestal sits on four bun feet.
 Mahogany veneer covers the desk's top and sides as well as the drawer and cabinet fronts.
 A central foot stretcher was originally upholstered with leather.

 Each of the four corners of the desk is built with a rectangular, outset, console bracket with a stylized flower blossom carved into each side.
 The desk is 30.25 in tall with a work surface measuring 75.5 in wide and 42.5 in deep.
 There is a manufacturer's tag on the interior of both top-right drawers which reads "GEO.
 W. COBB JR. / COMMERCIAL FURNITURE / NEW YORK, N.Y."
+Blocks were later added under the feet of the desk to accommodate Johnson's legs.

 The desk was designed as part of a seven-piece office furniture set for rooms in the Russell Senate Office Building.
-Hastings, one of the architects of the building, said the furniture pieces were designed to be "very American" in style, and inspiration for the design was drawn from "old books of the furniture of our forefathers".
+Thomas Hastings, one of the architects of the building, said the furniture pieces were designed to be "very American" in style, and inspiration for the design was drawn from "old books of the furniture of our forefathers".
 After inspecting models of the furniture designs, Hastings said, "So far as I am capable of judging, I think it is going to be the swellest set of furniture of the time that I have ever seen.
-It is the real thing, and has all the character and dignity which it seems to me furniture for the United States senators should have".
+It is the real thing, and has all the character and dignity which it seems to me furniture for the United States senators should have."
 He also commented on the "rich brown color" achieved on the furniture pieces as well as the "effects obtained by matching the veneers".

-Blocks were added under the feet of the desk to accommodate Johnson's legs.

-When in the Oval Office, Lyndon B. Johnson used a modified green vinyl helicopter seat, complete with built-in ashtray, as the chair at this desk.
-A day after moving into the office, a matching green top was added to the desk, replacing a standard desk blotter.
+When in the Oval Office, Lyndon B. Johnson used a modified green vinyl helicopter seat, complete with built-in ashtray, as his chair at the desk.